Ed-Fi-Alliance-OSS/certification-testing/bruno/ai-docs/spec.md

 - Always cache `id` (mandatory)
 - Cache `naturalIdField` only if present in config
 - Use `extractDescriptor()` for descriptor fields (strips URI prefix)
-- Use `mapDescriptors()` + `joinDescriptors()` for descriptor collections (REQUIRED, OPTIONAL, or CONDITIONAL)
+- Use `mapDescriptors()` + `joinDescriptors()` for descriptor collections
-- **Cache OPTIONAL/CONDITIONAL fields of ANY type if they will be mutated in a later update scenario for this ordinal**
+- **Cache OPTIONAL fields of ANY type if they will be mutated in a later update scenario for this ordinal**
-- For non-descriptor OPTIONAL/CONDITIONAL fields: cache the raw value (numbers, booleans, strings, dates, etc.)
+- For non-descriptor OPTIONAL fields: cache the raw value (numbers, booleans, strings, dates, etc.)
 - Baseline logging MUST omit filtered field list (logs full spec)

 ### 10.2 Update: `script:pre-request`